bdcoelho/Project3/README.md

 ## Usage

-You can add items from the Add New menu under the menu item `My Tools`.
+You can add items using the Add New menu under the menu item `My Tools`.
 View or edit your items under `View/Edit` under the same menu item.
 You can find items to borrow from `Find Tools` by selecting a category and item, and entering the maximum distance that your are willing to travel.

 ## License